IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 To solve this problem, there are two common ways which the manufacturer can use.

 One is to change what is in the MUD file, i.e., update the MUD file in place, whenever the behavior of the firmware changes.
-{updatemudfiles} discusses three scenarios for updating the MUD file and the corresponding potential issues.
+{{updatemudfiles}} discusses three scenarios for updating the MUD file and the corresponding potential issues.

 The other is to change which MUD file is processed by changing the MUD URL.
-{updatemudurls} describes the common sources of MUD URLs and the problems and threats faced by each type of source when updating the MUD URL.
+{{updatemudurls}} describes the common sources of MUD URLs and the problems and threats faced by each type of source when updating the MUD URL.
-This document proposes an enhanced mechanism of how to securely update the MUD URL in {proposedmechanism}.
+This document proposes an enhanced mechanism of how to securely update the MUD URL in {{proposedmechanism}}.

 There are also some assumptions and prerequisites in this document.